AChristoff/i18n-type-safe/README.md

 ```
 ---

 🚀 *Don't let translation errors undermine your app's quality!
-Follow `i18n-type-safe` and bulletproof you translations!*
+Follow `i18n-type-safe` way of doing localization type-safety and bulletproof you translations!*

 ---